Panipat: Panipat Syndrome

 The term "Panipat Syndrome" has entered the lexicon as the lack of strategic thinking, preparedness and decisive action by Indian leaders thus allowing an invading army to enter well inside their territory.
 This is based on the fact that in the three battles fought here, the defending armies were decisively defeated each time.
 It was coined by Air Commodore Jasjit Singh.

-Connectivity

-By Air

-The nearest airport is Indira Gandhi International airport is at a and distance of 99 km.